-Accountants should focus on providing niche areas of service such as business valuation and retirement planning and move away from tasks including bookkeeping and financial reporting because automation and technological advances will take over much of their work, according to a consultant.
+Accountants should focus on providing niche areas of service such as business valuation and retirement planning and move away from tasks including bookkeeping and financial reporting because automation and technological advances will take over much of their work.

 Marc Staut, principal and consultant at Boomer Consulting, Inc., said that progress in artificial intelligence and machine learning will take over many of the accounting profession’s mundane work.
 He cited statistics from NPR’s Planet Money in which tax preparers, bookkeepers, accountants and auditors are among the top professions whose work will be taken over by automation.